kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-pod-configmap.md

 ## Create a ConfigMap
 You can use either `kubectl create configmap` or a ConfigMap generator in `kustomization.yaml` to create a ConfigMap.
-Note that `kubectl` starts to support `kustomization.yaml` since 1.14.
+Note that `kubectl` supports `kustomization.yaml` as of version 1.14.

 ### Create a ConfigMap Using kubectl create configmap